HODIE (Roman Calendar): pridie Nonas Iunias, the day before the Nones of June.

 MYTHS and LEGENDS: The art image for today's legend shows Faustulus Finding Romulus and Remus; you can also see the legends for the current week listed together here.

 TODAY'S MOTTOES and PROVERBS:

-3-WORD MOTTOES: Today's 3-word motto is Nil desperandum est (English: We should never despair).
+3-WORD MOTTOES: Today's 3-word motto is Nil desperandum est (English: Never despair!).

-VULGATE VERSES: Today's verse is Nonne ad unum locum properant omnia?
-(Ecc.
-6:6).
+VULGATE VERSES: Today's verse is Non est opus valentibus medico, sed male habentibus (Matt.
+9:12).
 For a translation, check out the polyglot Bible, in English, Hebrew, Latin and Greek, at the Sacred Texts Archive online.

 ELIZABETHAN PROVERBS: Here is today's proverb commentary, this time by Taverner: Mendacem memorem esse oportet: A lyer ought not to be forgetful.
 It is very harde for him that lyeth alwayes to agree in one tale, onles he hath a righte good memorie, for as much as the remembraunce of thinges feyned, is farre more hard than the memorie of true thinges.
 By reason whereof for the most parte the devisours forgers of lyes are by this meanes taken while forgetting what they speake afore, they speake thinges contrarie and repugnaunte to their former tale.

-BREVISSIMA: The distich poster for today is Quod Natura Rogat.
-Click here for a full-sized view; the poem has a vocabulary list and an English translation, too.
+BREVISSIMA: The distich poster for today is Verae Divitiae.
+Click here for a full-sized view.

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Boves et Plaustrum, a story about those who do the work and those who don't.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Boves et Plaustrum, a story about long-suffering oxen.

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Asinus Animalia Fugans et Leo, a story about a boastful donkey and a skeptical lion (this fable has a vocabulary list).
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Canes et Corium, a story about dogs undone by greed (this fable has a vocabulary list).